In 35 states, it's legal for police officers to have sex with unconsenting detainees.

 — Delonte Gholston (@DelonteGholston) February 8, 2018

-The articles stemmed from the case of a New York City teenager who has accused two officers of handcuffing her and taking turns raping her in a police van.
-While some readers, like the above, read the coverage of that case and claimed it’s legal to sexually assault individuals in custody, the truth is that sex between an on-duty officer and a detainee is not explicitly illegal in 35 states.
+The articles stemmed from the case of a New York City teenager who had accused two officers of handcuffing her and taking turns raping her in a police van.
+While some readers, like the above, read the coverage of that case and claimed it was legal for police to sexually assault individuals in custody, the truth behind that claim was that consensual sex between an on-duty officer and a detainee was not explicitly illegal in 35 states.

-Such statements stem from poor readings of a 7 February 2018 story that BuzzFeed News published.
-The report began with an account of the alleged assault of a teenager named Anna from Brooklyn:
+Such statements stemmed from poor readings of a 7 February 2018 story published by BuzzFeed News.
+That report began with an account of the alleged assault of a teenager named Anna from Brooklyn: